History and Purpose

 The Department is governed by the Commission on Consumer Affairs who appoints the Administrator.
 Carri Grube Lybarker serves as SCDCA's current Administrator.
 The Administrator also receives assistance from the Council of Advisors on Consumer Credit.

-SCDCA is organized into five divisions: Administration, Consumer Services, Consumer Advocacy, Public Information and Education and the Legal Division.
+SCDCA is organized into six divisions: Administration, Consumer Services, Consumer Advocacy, Public Information and Education , Identity Theft Unit and the Legal Division.

 For more information on SCDCA's operations, click here to view agency Accountability Reports or contact us.